Infinity-operads and Day convolution in Goodwillie calculus

 This plays the role of a spectrum of natural transformations between two such functors.

-We usually omit notation for the nerve of a category: for example, $\Fin$ denotes the $\infty$-category given by the nerve of the category of finite pointed sets and pointed maps.
+We omit notation for the nerve construction: for example, $\Surj$ is the nerve of the category of finite pointed sets and pointed surjections.

-When we say limit or colimit, we almost always mean \emph{homotopy} limit or colimit (and we do denote these as $\holim$ or $\hocolim$).
-The exception is when constructing an $\infty$-category, for example as a pullback of other $\infty$-categories in which case we use a strict pullback in the category of simplicial sets.
+When we say limit or colimit, we almost always mean \emph{homotopy} limit or colimit (and we denote these as $\holim$ or $\hocolim$).
+The exception is when constructing an $\infty$-category, for example as a pullback of other $\infty$-categories, in which case we intend a strict pullback in the category of simplicial sets.